s2tephen/s2tephen.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
+cover: false
+categories: about
 ---

 ## About me

-I am currently a senior at the [Massachusetts Institute of Technology](//mit.edu) where I am majoring in [Comparative Media Studies](//cms.mit.edu).
+I am currently a senior at the Massachusetts Institute of Technology where I am majoring in [Comparative Media Studies](//cms.mit.edu).
 Outside the classroom, I am the online media editor at [The MIT Tech](//tech.mit.edu).

+I use design, code, and words to tell compelling stories and enable participatory creativity.
+My work spans a variety of fields such as data journalism, game design, and internet research.

-For more information, check out [my CV](/cv/).
+For more information, check out [my resume](/resume/).

 ## Contact me

 The best way to get in touch with me is through Twitter at [@s2tephen](//twitter.com/s2tephen).
 You can also shoot me an email at [ssuen@mit.edu](mailto:ssuen@mit.edu), if you're not into the whole brevity thing.
+I am also open to IRL meetups in the Boston area.

 ## Colophon